-R v K Nottingham CC: Trading Standards investigation.
+R v K Nottingham CC Trading Standards investigation into conspiracy to defraud.

-R v Locke Southwark CC: Defended in six-week two-handed trial concerning allegations of pension liberation fraud.
-The Daily Mail.
+R v Locke Southwark CC Defended in six-week two-handed trial concerning a pension liberation fraud.

 Instructed to advise on various prison law matters including parole, categorisation and licence conditions including advising on Judicial Review proceedings and representation at prison adjudications as well as parole hearings.